 A-B College officials note that detailed planning for these projects and others will continue with the assistance of the architectural firm Celli-Flynn Brennan of Pittsburgh, PA, and outside consultants for facilities planning, Partners Development of Knoxville, TN.

-Alderson-Broaddus College is a health-related and professional educational institution firmly rooted in the liberal arts.
-Alderson-Broaddus College is located in Philippi, West Virginia, and affiliated with the American Baptist Churches, USA, the West Virginia Baptist Convention, and the Council for Christian Colleges and Universities.
+Alderson Broaddus University is a health-related and professional educational institution firmly rooted in the liberal arts.
+Alderson Broaddus University is located in Philippi, West Virginia, and affiliated with the American Baptist Churches, USA, the West Virginia Baptist Convention, and the Council for Christian Colleges and Universities.

 ** a detailed glimpse of the A-B College Campus map shows the construction entrance to Heiner Hall.
 Please obey all traffic and directional signs for safety purposes.